findy-network/findy-common-go/README.md

 # findy-grpc

+Includes WebAuthn samle server now in the root.
+That will work as a reference implementation how to allocate findy-agent cloud agents from fido2 compatible web wallets.

-General helpers for JWT and gRPC handling that sill is heavily under construction.
+Package also includes general helpers for JWT and gRPC handling that sill is heavily under construction.

 #### Usage